 Changing the layout of the bathroom

 The layout of a bathroom dictates how the space feels and operates.
 It can be the root of the problem.
 This change will require your bathroom to be gutted and completely redesigned.
 The plumbing could be moved around to change the location of the toilet, sink, or tub.
-While more expensive, it does give you the chance to build it in a way that works for you and your family.
+While more costly, it does give you the chance to build it in a way that works for you and your family.
 The talented design team at Grindstone Renovations can create a new layout for your bathroom that will make it more functional, modern and visually appealing too.

 Paint and mirrors